Cristianfllc3/GCG_Odoo/README.md

 You can optionally associate a domain name with your IP address.
 If you don’t have a domain name, feel free to skip ahead to the next step.

 Otherwise, you can use create a DNS A record at your domain registrar with a value of the IP address of your Google Cloud Platform VM instance.

-(*I use this) In Google Domains, for example, you can add the DNS A records for your domain name.
-The screenshot assumes the IP address of your VM instance is 35.222.110.###.

 **Info**:
 It is possible purchase a domain for less than 3 o 12 $, I put a few web sites for buy a domain, if you want, but if you are watching this you don't need this :)